gvescu/f1-sharp/README.md

 Current UDP specification can be found [here](https://answers.ea.com/ea/attachments/ea/f1-23-general-discussion-en/2776/3/Data%20Output%20from%20F1%2023%20v29x3.docx).

+Since the specification changed from last year's game, this library is only compatible with F1® 23 for the moment.

 ## Usage

 ### Enabling telemetry

 UDP telemetry must be turned on in your game for this library to work.
-You can find the telemetry settings in `Options > Settings > Telemetry Settings` (F1 23).
+You can find the telemetry settings in `Options > Settings > Telemetry Settings` (F1® 23).

 By default the `UDP Telemetry` option it's off, so you have to turn it on.
 While you're here you can also change the `UDP Port` setting if needed.
 The default is `20777`.